stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ### Understanding the Internals

-For this case we need to understand how C++ exceptions work.
+To solve this case failure we need to understand how C++ exceptions work.
 Also, we need to know what happens when a thread is cancelled in a multithreaded ([pthread](https://en.wikipedia.org/wiki/POSIX_Threads)) glibc environment.